-The trolling line, which had been quiet since we left Santa Cruz Island, suddenly screamed into life, sounding like a swarm of angry bees.
+The trolling line, which had been quiet since we left Santa Cruz Island, suddenly screamed into life like a swarm of angry bees.

 ”Colin!”
 I yelled.
 “Fish ON!”